Skip to content

 screwing

-Connect interfaces 4 and 5 respectively to the controlled computer's control line and F_PANEL interface.
+Connect interfaces 4 and 5 respectively to the controlled PC's control line and F_PANEL interface.

 The 9-PIN Wire Set provided in the ATX Package allows you to connect one of the ATX board interface 4/5 to the controlled computer's control line or F_PANEL interface.

-You need to use the wire set included in your computer chassis to connect another ATX board interface 4/5 to the controlled computer's control line or F_PANEL interface.
+You need to use the wire set included in your computer case to connect another ATX board interface 4/5 to the controlled computer's control line or F_PANEL interface.

-The interface polarity may vary depending on different PC chassis.
+Note: The interface polarity may vary depending on different PC case.
 Please double check it before installation.

 If the row of pins on your controlled computer's motherboard used to connect to the control panel is a 10-1 pin PANEL, as shown below.